-Dr Liu has left an indelible mark on Singapore culture.
+Dr Liu’s collaborative spirit has led him to work closely with other distinguished individuals such as Director Ou Kenan for projects in China.
+He has also been actively engaged with Director Li Yu Zhou and Director (Group) Daniel Liu for MORROW’s projects in East Malaysia, Vietnam and Cambodia.
+Beyond his architectural feats, Dr. Liu’s influence is palpable across various spheres.
 He served as Chairman of the National Arts Council and was Founding Chairman of the Singapore Tyler Print Institute.
 In the field of architectural education, he served as the chairman of the advisory committee for the School of Architecture, National University of Singapore.
-Additionally, he has been appointed an adjunct professor of the School of Design & Environment, the Lee Kuan Yew School of Public Policy as well as the College of Humanities, Arts & Social Sciences, Nanyang Technological University.
+Additionally, he has been appointed an adjunct professor at the School of Design & Environment, the Lee Kuan Yew School of Public Policy as well as the College of Humanities, Arts & Social Sciences, Nanyang Technological University.

-Dr Liu has been awarded the Graham Mitchel Award – International Chapter (2018) by the Australian Institute of Architects, and the 2nd ASEAN Achievement Award for Outstanding Contributions to Architecture (1993).
-He has also received The Singapore National Day Award – The Distinguished Service Order, The Singapore Design Council – Golden Jubilee Award and The Singapore Institute of Planners Distinguished Lifetime Achievement Award.
+Dr Liu was awarded the Graham Mitchel Award – International Chapter (2018) by the Australian Institute of Architects, and the 2nd ASEAN Achievement Award for Outstanding Contributions to Architecture (1993).
+He has also received The Singapore National Day Award – The Distinguished Service Order, The Singapore Design Council – Golden Jubilee Award, and The Singapore Institute of Planners Distinguished Lifetime Achievement Award.